Easy Graham Cracker Oven Toffee (5 ingredients)

 Allow the chocolate to sit for a few minutes, then spread the melted chocolate evenly over the toffee.

-Sprinkle the chopped pecans over the layer of chocolate.
-Then, press the nuts into the chocolate with the back of a spatula to keep the nuts from falling off when breaking into serving pieces.
+Sprinkle the chopped pecans over the chocolate layer.
+Then press the nuts into the chocolate with the back of a spatula to keep them from falling off when breaking into serving pieces.

 A sheet pan full of broken toffee pieces topped with nuts.